Catholic Schools Celebrate Thanksgiving

 St. Mary’s School, 7207 Annapolis Rd., Landover Hills (301-577-0031)

 On Wednesday, November 25, at 11:30 a.m., the school will celebrate Thanksgiving with a prayer service and performances by the 5th and 8th grades.
 Through songs, readings and a slide show presentation, the students will focus on how grateful they are to live in a free nation where they can worship freely and how thankful they are to the troops who serve our country.

 Cardinal Hickey Academy, 1601 W. Mount Harmony Rd., Owings (410-286-0404)

-On Friday, November 21, from noon – 1:00 p.m., students celebrate their blessings with an all-school Thanksgiving Feast.
-The cafeteria will be decorated with Thanksgiving items made in art class.
+On Friday, November 20, from 11:30 a.m. – 1:00 p.m., students celebrate their blessings with an all-school Thanksgiving Feast.
+The children will be dressed in costumes and the cafeteria will be decorated with Thanksgiving items made in art class.

-The Archdiocese of Washington serves about 30,000 students in 98 elementary, secondary, special schools, and early learning centers in the District of Columbia and Calvert, Charles, Montgomery, Prince George’s and St. Mary’s counties in Maryland.
+The Archdiocese of Washington serves 29,000 students in 96 elementary, secondary, special schools, and early learning centers in the District of Columbia and Calvert, Charles, Montgomery, Prince George’s and St. Mary’s counties in Maryland.